 - If you are involved in any extra duties, for example member of the social committee, include that as well.

-- If you are at the early stages of your career, don’t discount part time / vacation work.
+- If you are at the early stages of your career, don’t discount part time or temporary work.
 This demonstrates work experience, and will often have transferrable skills that will translate to the role you are applying for.